 “HU Student Interview Series” gives our prospective students an insight into the perspectives of HU students.
 On the 38th interview in this series, we interviewed Mr. Masaya Kugita, who graduated from Miyazaki Nishi High School, Miyazaki Prefecture, and in the 3rd year of the Program of Information Engineering, Cluster 2, School of Engineering.
 Mr. Kugita lived in California, America for five years from his first year in elementary school.
 While studying hard to become a system engineer, he also takes part in the activities of E.S.S.
 (English Speaking Society).
-We heard his stories of his university entrance exam preparation days and school life in HU.
+We heard his stories of his university entrance exam preparation days and school life at HU.

 I was interested in making things using the computer